harbaum/Pacman-TangNano9k/README.md

 Convert the ROMs as described above.

-Open the project file pacman.gprj from the corresponding board folder in the GoWin IDE run the synthesis, implementation and download the resulting bitstream onto the TangNano.
+Open the project file pacman.gprj from the corresponding board folder in the GoWin IDE run the synthesis, place & route and download the resulting bitstream onto the TangNano.

 ## Buttons